wulms/BiDirect_BIDS_Converter/README.md

 ├── Dashboards (containing a lot of information)
 │   ├── internal_dash (containing age, weight, original subject id)
 │   └── public_dash (only BIDS information)
-├── DICOM (you only need this folder, all others will be created) │   ├── Baseline
+├── dicom (you only need this folder, all others will be created) │   ├── Baseline
 │   │   ├── 10002_your_study
 │   │   ├── 10003_your_stdy